 I arched from the cold and breathed in sharply as the chill moved up my spine.
 He moved in closer toward me, and I didn’t know what to do.
 I held my breath as he slowly leaned down toward my ear.

 “Thank you for the ice cream,” he whispered.

 “It’s sorbet, and you’re not welcome!”
 I spat back to him.

-I took the jar and shoved it in the freezer and left the spoon in the sink.
-I wasn’t altogether sure I wasn’t having a weird dream or something, so I left the spoon in the morning in case I forgot that this even happened.
+I took the jar and shoved it in the freezer, and left the spoon in the sink.
+I wasn’t altogether sure I had a weird dream or something, so I left the spoon in the morning in case I forgot that this even happened.

 It was hard to fall asleep because I couldn’t stop thinking about how it felt when he touched me.
 The chills were unmistakable.
 I woke up at the sound of my alarm and jumped out of bed.
 I decided to curl my hair today.

 I pulled out a dress that Nikki had chosen for me but that I was really questioning whether or not to wear because it was a wrap dress with a relatively high side slit.
 It wasn’t something I would ever wear, but neither were any of the clothes that now occupied my closet.

 I put on some gloss and pulled on my heels.
 I was getting irritated at how normal these shoes were getting.
 I never wore heels except for special occasions, and here I was exchanging my beloved Birkenstocks for heels.
 I didn’t look like myself or feel like myself, but I hoped the awkwardness would begin to fade.